 Our required course for the major, as well as the course required for translation track majors, will be offered this semester:

 - LITR 130 “How to Read” with Prof Katie Trumpener

 - LITR 348 “Practice of Literary Translation” with Prof Robyn Creswell

 We do recommend that majors and potential majors take care of their requirements as early as possible.

-We have dropped LIT300 as a requirement for the major and the course will no longer be regularly taught.
-We do remain committed to the importance of studying literary theory, however, and all majors will be required to take one course during their course of study that devotes significant time to theoretical or methodological matters.
-Some examples of courses being taught this fall that will satisfy this requirement are “Japanese Poetry and Poetics” (LIT181), “Selfhood, Race, Class and Gender” (LIT319), “Animals in Literature and Theory” (ENGL237), “Feminist and Queer Theory” (LIT426/ENGL357), “World Literature” (LIT406), and “Marx, Nietzsche, Freud” (LIT441).
+Let me remind you that all majors who are following the curriculum adopted last fall (that means most of you) are required to take one class during their course of study that devotes significant time to theoretical or methodological matters.
+Some examples of courses being taught this spring that will satisfy this requirement are: “The Question of Music: Music, Critique, and Humanistic Theory” (AMST485); “The Borges Effect” (LIT287); “Transnationalism and Mobility: Theories and Paradigms” (ANTH647); “Feminist and Queer Theory” (LITR426/ENGL357); “Contemporary Critical Theory” (GMAN314); “The Practice of Literary Translation” (LITR348/HUMS 427/ENGL456/ JDST316); “Language, Culture, and Ideology” (ANTH314).
 I’m happy to discuss any questions you may have about whether a given course might satisfy the theory requirement, including a course you may have taken in the past (it’s always helpful to bring along a syllabus from the course).
-If you have already taken LIT300, you have satisfied the theory requirement.

 With very best wishes,